Jipufix/USBKuriKuri/README.md

 This is an early-stage hardware/software prototype.
 Expect bugs, incomplete features, and lots of updates.

 ## License
-MIT License.
+This project is licensed under the [MIT License](LICENSE).
 This is a fan-made project and is not affiliated with or endorsed by NEKOPLA, Kyoto Animation, or any IP holders.

 ## Credits
 - Inspired by [NEKOPLA's Nandemo Zenmai](https://nandemo-zenmai.com/)
-- Created by Ashton Char
 - Open-source tooling and support from the broader maker and hobbyist communities

 ## Contributing